-Like its roots in Latin—administratio, "to give service"—the field of administrative assistance is the basic support on which high-powered businesses rely.
+Like its roots in Latin—administratio, "to give service"—the field of administrative assistance is the basic support on which top businesses rely.
 The administrative assistant keeps the office running smoothly with careful arranging of correspondence and agenda.
 They are often the main liaison within the office and to the world outside.

 What does an executive assistant do?